Pol Popovic Karic: Published works

 He is also co-editor on a series of books on Mexican authors including Luisa Valenzuela, Julio Cortázar, Rosario Castellanos, Mario Vargas Llosa, José Emilio Pacheco, Alfonso Reyes and Carlos Fuentes from 2002 to the present.

-In addition, he has written over twenty two articles in both Mexican and international publications, translates social, literary and scientific texts and is a freelance newspaper columnist.
+In addition, he has published over twenty-two articles in both Mexican and international publications, translated social, literary and scientific texts and is a freelance newspaper columnist.